cvogt/cbt/README.md

   Should be simple to add, consider a PR
 - test framework support is currently a bit spotty but actively being worked on
 - concurrent task and build execution is currently disabled
-- CBT uses it's own custom built maven resolver, which is really fast, but likely does not work in some edge cases.
+- CBT uses its own custom built maven resolver, which is really fast, but likely does not work in some edge cases.
 Those may or may not be easy to fix.
   We should add optional coursier integration back for a more complete solution.